getsentry/sentry-visualstudio/README.md

 WIP Visual Studio integration for Sentry, supporting both hosted and on-premises.

 It currently only supports C#.
-PR for other languages is welcome.
+PRs for other languages are welcome.

 # Requirements
 * .NET Framework 4.8